mjreno/modflow6-nc-demo/README.md

 This example defines a grid with 1 nper, 2 layers, 4 rows and 5 columns.

-The data shows that DNODATA is being used as a FillValue for cells with no data.
-Furthermore, IRCH is not explicitly required (and is not in the example netcdf file) as it can be inferred from the griddata.
-It's inclusion does simplify processing, however, and ultimately it may be required.
+The data shows that DNODATA is used as a FillValue for cells with no data.
+IRCH is not explicitly required (and is not in the example netcdf file) as it can be inferred from the griddata.
+It's inclusion may simplify processing, however, and ultimately it may be required.

 It should also be noted that index order for multi-dimensional data